Wednesday – May 28, 2025

 Bridging Resident Access Gaps to Mental Health Care and Social Services

-Murrieta, California (a council-manager form of government) was struggling with staggering increases in depression, suicidal ideation, and substance abuse.
-Healthcare and social services are fragmented and often unavailable, especially for unhoused individuals and underserved communities, causing more than 80% of individuals to give up on accessing care.
-The result – first responder challenges, strained city infrastructure, and an average cost of $6,000/untreated serious mental illness.
-Gain insight into how the city addressed the issues including internal team creation, external partnerships and resident communications.
+Murrieta, California was struggling with staggering increases in depression, suicidal ideation, and substance abuse.
+In this council-manager city, healthcare and social services are fragmented and often unavailable, especially for unhoused individuals and underserved communities, causing more than 80% of individuals to give up on accessing care.
+The result: first responder challenges, strained city infrastructure, and an average cost of $6,000 per untreated serious mental illness.
+Attend this session to find out how the city addressed the issues, including internal team creation, external partnerships, and resident communications.

 3:15 p.m. – 3:45 p.m.